 However, we still see a lot of posts advertising “Competitive Wages, DOE.”
 This is standard language for job listings, and a quick way for employers to indicate that they feel their compensation is on par with similar jobs when compared to other employers.
-But the new reality is that wages aren’t just competing with what other employers are offering – they’re competing with the cost of living.
+But the reality is that wages aren’t just competing with what other employers are offering – they’re competing with the cost of living.

 The biggest slice of that cost of living equation is housing.
 If you are an employer that provides housing, you’re at a notable advantage because you’re offering candidates easy access to a place to stay for the season, removing a huge barrier to them relocating and spending a season with your company, and broadening your potential candidate pool substantially.

-If you don’t provide housing, advertising “Competitive Wages” is going to invite particular scrutiny in a labor market like this, so it’s important to have good sense of what a new member of your team will need to make in order to house themselves while they work for you.
+If you don’t provide housing, advertising “Competitive Wages” is going to invite particular scrutiny, so it’s important to have a good sense of what a new member of your team will need to make in order to house themselves while they work for you.
 In order to cover regular expenses (utilities, food, gas, healthcare, etc.) and set something aside for an emergency fund, savings, and taxes, the rule-of-thumb recommendation is that a housing budget should be limited to no more than 30-40% of gross income.
 Using 35% as an average, employees would need to gross about $2,850/mo (or roughly $16.50/hr) for every $1,000 they’ll have to spend on rent.
 Younger candidates may be willing to stretch those calculations a little bit and spend 50% of their gross earnings on housing, which would require $2,000/mo (or about $11.50/hr) for every $1,000 of rent, but those candidates may not have much experience and could be limited to entry-level positions.

 These figures provide a general sense of what candidates will ultimately have to weigh before they decide whether to apply for a position – or not.
 If your wages are currently set at levels that would exclude candidates from being able to afford housing in your area, you may be facing the prospect of needing to increase wages.
 If you’ve been hesitant to do this because it would require increasing your prices, there are a few approaches you could consider depending on the price elasticity of the service you provide.